CSAFE-ISU/this-is-us/README.md

 1. run `usethis::git_vaccinate()` in your RStudio session - this will add files to your global `.gitignore` file.
 Those are files that should not be included in any of your github repositories (for security reasons).

+2. A lot of our troubles with pulling and merging the repo resulted from conflicts in the `docs` folder. `docs` is used to render the websites for the repo.
+We don't all have to render and re-render the book (a lot of issues came from different line endings between operating systems).
+Solution: we will have a local rendering of the book, so you can have a look at it, but we will only update websites just before show-and-tell.
+Run the command
+`usethis::use_git_ignore(ignores="docs-local")`
+to make sure that git ignores your local book build.